By Rohit Kothare on Jul 30, 2020 6:13:12 PM

 But the remaining documents are to be stamped compulsorily with INR 1/- (Rupee One Only) stamps.
 Only the document, which has been executed by the highest guarantee, requires payment of the stamp duty and other documents are exempt from being paid, but have to be stamped.

-Though it is not a common practice, one should always state in a property document, when is the stamp duty payable on the property and how it has been calculated.
+Though it is not a common practice, one should always state in a property document, when is stamp duty paid on a house purchase? and how it has been calculated.
 The information on stamp duty calculated should always include all the facts and circumstances, which affect stamp duty.
+There is a difference in what is stamp duty on commercial property? and residential property.

 In case, if you are taking the benefit of a stamp duty exemption, then you must state about the stamp duty exemption in the document.
 You may hire and engage an advocate who can evaluate the stamp duty properly, valuing your property and drafting such a clause for your document.